Vaelatern/dxpb/doc/COMMENTS.md

 refuses `$pkgname-$version` without `_$revision`.
 Therefore to match a dependency statement to a package name, one simply tries the whole string, or passes off the xbps pkgname checking functions.
+### So how does this SSL thing work anyway?

+Zeromq provides a curve implementation that uses Curve25519, which is an implementation of DJB's protocol to provide perfect forward secrecy.
+This involves server keys, where the public key must be available to every endpoint which wants to connect.
+Private keys are generated on every endpoint.
+Each builder is capable of choosing its own private key (based on argv0), but the server does not enforce one key per connection.
+Thus, if desirable, every remote on a single box may use a single private key.
+Due to the curve implementation, and how permanent keys are never sent in the clear, this may be an acceptable solution.

+The graph protocol server uses the `dxpb-graph` public key, while the file protocol server uses the `dxpb-file` public key.

+#### Yeah, but I looked at the code.
+It's just magic.

+ZeroMQ provides the magic.
+For processes with multiple threads, the special `inproc://` connection mechanism enables communication over named sockets that are not visible to the filesystem or network stack.

+When a zeromq socket option is set, setting the encryption to CURVE, the socket is told to begin negotiations by passing the protocol through an actor.
+This handles the implementation of the curve protocol to establish encryption, and then the socket itself can take over the connection.

+There is a special endpoint, `inproc://zeromq.zap.01`, where a `zauth` actor listens and replies.
+That zauth actor is configured in the `dxpb-*` family of binaries to be aware of the private and public keys it should use or accept.
+Thus, the socket involved in the connection needs only to know it needs to use CURVE authentication for it to be handled automatically.

+The list of allowed public keys is not explicitly given to the server.
+Instead, the server with a directory containing the acceptable client public keys.